Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 Before a phone screen it is a good idea to:

 - Review the job listing and take notes
-- Review your resume as the interviewer will likely ask questions drawn from your experience.
+- Review the resume as the interviewer will likely ask about work experience
-- Prepare some questions to help you determine if the position is right for you.
+- Prepare some questions to help determine how attractive the position
 - Find a quiet place with good connectivity.

 ### In-person Interview